-Note: VZ offers both Verizon-provided access (orderable through the VZ PIP portal) and Customer-provided access (ordered through the ECX Fabric portal) to the VZ Private IP (PIP) network.
-This document describes customer-provided access processes.
+Note: VZ (Verizon) offers, both Verizon-provided access (deliverable through the VZ PIP portal) and Customer-provided access (ordered through the ECX Fabric portal) to the VZ Private IP (PIP) network.

-Until VZ accepts the connection, the status will be Not Provisioned.
+Note: Until Verizon accepts the connection, the status will be Not Provisioned.

 - Provide the assigned Authorization KeyThe authorization key typically contains alpha-numeric characters and is a unique identifier authorizing Equinix to provision a connection towards the CSPNote: To Equinix, authorization key is a generic term and is NOT encrypted on ECX.
 CSPs might use a different name to refer to the same key.
 For example: Azure ExpressRoute calls the authorization key the “service key” while AWS calls it the “account ID” to your VZ sales representative.

 - The sales representative must log in and enter the Authorization Key and location to signal VZ to accept the connection.